-The GradWISE Selfie* Survey is based on Nobel-winning research, and will give you the opportunity to think about how you would act in certain situations.
-At the end of the survey, you will receive a short profile highlighting some aspects of your personality and the broad type of work that might best suit you.
+The GradWISE Selfie* Evaluation is based on Nobel-winning research, and will give you the opportunity to think about how you would act in certain situations.
+At the end of the evaluation, you will receive a short profile highlighting some aspects of your personality and the broad type of work that might best suit you.
 This is the first step in creating your career roadmap and will help you highlight some of your strengths to showcase on your resume.

-You are requested to provide your name and email address before starting the survey, so that WISE Employment is able to follow up and provide you with your full profile report should you want it.
+You are requested to provide your name and email address before starting the evaluation, so that WISE Employment is able to follow up and provide you with your full profile report should you want it.

 You can also win a double pass to the movies just by taking part!